BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_05.md

 !battle(["Tana",:LASS,0], "Grassy Terrain")

+Talk to Beth on the left to get a *Moomoo Milk*.
 Cross the bridge to the right.

 !enc(130, ["Grass", "Fishing"], ["Old"], "Route 4 (East)")